Last Updated: February 2020

 Once we’ve looked at these very basics, we’ll then go on to look at our best impact drill models and why you should consider them.
 Finally, we’ll look at the specifications in a little more depth and detail so that you can better understand what you’re getting and how to use the drill.

 So for the basic differences, you basically need to know what the main use for your impact drill will be.
 Yet more names for this particular tool include roto hammers and rotary hammers.
 In case you hadn’t already guessed (and didn’t already know), these tools serve double duty by letting you both screw and unscrew screws (the roto or ‘drill’ part) and also drill into the wall with powerful impact.
-The larger and more powerful ‘hammer drivers’ can double as hammers too, as can some of the bigger impact drivers – allowing you to hammer in nails (the impact, or nail part).
+The larger and more powerful ‘hammer drivers’ can double as hammers too, as can some of the bigger impact drivers.
+Allowing you to hammer in nails (the impact, or nail part).
 They can also be used to hammer small holes or drill into the wall in some cases and generally have a variety of different functions depending on who’s using them and where.

 So you need to consider whether you are most likely to be drilling into the ground, into a wall or into a plank of wood or metal that is part of a piece of furniture.
-This will partly define the amount of power that you need and thus the type of money you’re likely to have to spend.
+This will partly define the amount of power that you need and the type of money you’re likely to have to spend.

 You might also want to consider which type of job you’re going to be doing most often.
 Is this primarily an Electric screwdriver with the drill function being a great added bonus?
 Or are you going to be looking for something to do a lot of hammering with and the occasion bit of screwing?
-(In which case, you need a hammer drill and not an impact driver).
+In which case, you need a hammer drill and not an impact driver.
 You may also want to consider using a nailer.
 This will ultimately help you decide which features are the most necessary for your job.

 You also need to ask yourself whether the device should be portable.
-Do you want something corded or uncorded?
+Do you want something corded or cordless?
 Are you likely to be near a power outlet, or do you need a battery?
 And how long should that battery ideally last?

 There are a lot of features that can make an impact driver more or less useful depending on how you’ve answered these questions.
 If you’re doing a lot of driving into softer surfaces for example, you might look for more control over the speed and force so that you can more gently drive the screw home to get it just flush with the surface of the material you’re drilling into.